Technowise/unscramble/README.md

 # Unscramble Game Overview
-This app lets you create Unscramble game with words tailored to your own community!
-You can input a set of words related to your community, along with a title and time limit to solve the word(s) (For example: A subreddit of a TV show may choose to use character names of the show, a subreddit for a programming language may choose to use keywords of programming for the game etc.).
-The app would then show scrambled letters from your chosen set of words.
-You can choose to show just letters of one word scrambled (easy), or to show two words scrambled together(hard).
-Users can solve the word by tapping/clicking on the letters, and click on submit after the word is completed.
+This app lets you create Unscramble Game tailored to your own community!
+You can input a set of words related to your community, along with a title and time-limit to solve the word(s) [For example: A subreddit of a TV show may choose to use character names of the show, a subreddit for a programming language may choose to use keywords of programming for the game etc.].
+The app would then present scrambled letters from your chosen set of words for participants to solve.
+You can choose to scramble one word(easy), or two words(hard).
+Users can solve the word by tapping/clicking on the letters to select, and click on submit after the word is completed.
 New set of scrambled letters are presented after solving word(s), or after the timeout.
-Users can unselect the letter by clicking on the letters in `Selected Letters` section.
 All community members are presented with the same set of letters in real-time, and anybody in the subreddit can solve them.

 ![Screenshot](https://i.imgur.com/zt4WEia.png)